If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |județ Timiș||Timiș County|

-Lugoj is situated an altitude of 124 m on both sides of the river Timiș in the Timiș county of the Banat region of western Romania.
+Lugoj is situated an elevation of 124 m on both sides of the river Timiș in the Timiș county of the Banat region of western Romania.

 Lugoj (Hungarian: Lugos, German: Lugosch) was once a strongly fortified place.
 During the times of the Austro-Hungarian monarchy, the river Timiș divided the city into two quarters, the Romanian quarter on the right and the German quarter on the left bank.
 In August 1849 Lugoj was the last seat of the Hungarian revolutionary government and the last resort of Lajos Kossuth and several other revolutionaries before their escape to the Ottoman empire.
 Lugoj is the seat of a Greek-Catholic diocese